bitwarden/help/_articles/getting-started/getting-started-browserext.md

 featured: false
 popular: false
 hidden: false
-tags: [tutorial, browser extensions]
+tags: [tutorial, getting started, browser extensions]
-order: 04
+order: 03
 ---

 Bitwarden Browser Extensions integrate password management directly into your favorite browser.
 Download a Bitwarden Browser Extension from your browser's marketplace or app store, or from the [Bitwarden Downloads](https://bitwarden.com/download){:target="\_blank"} page.
 Browser Extensions are available for: